kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *bias against older staff members*

 ### FAVORITISM & CLIQUES
-> Employees allege that the organization has a culture of favoritism and cliques.
-They claim that some employees are favored over others, promotions are based on whom you know or what your relationship is with management.
-Certain teams might have an exclusionary culture and there might be cases of nepotism or cronyism.
+> Employees allege organization has culture of favoritism and cliques.
+Claims are that managers play favorites and promotions are based on personal relationships with management.
+Some teams might have an exclusionary culture and there might be cases of nepotism or cronyism.

 __Exemplary statements reported by employees:__